thorbuckwel/Joshor/Engine/Docs/ReadMe.txt

 //If there is an exit South then true, or else false
 //If there is an exit West then true, or else false
 //Is there a monster in this room, -1 no, or the list element of the monster.

+The Items List is populated from a text file.
+The following is the format of the text file.

+//ID
+//Item name
+//Item Pluarl
+//Item cost
+//Equiptable